OctopusSamples/SpaceCloner/docs/UseCase-CopyToTestInstance.md

 # Example

 In this use case, you probably want to copy everything, but only include a handful of projects.
-In the example script below it will copy all everything in a space plus a set of specific projects.
+The example script below will copy everything in a space plus a set of specific projects.
 It will only copy targets and workers related to the projects you wish to clone.

 Please refer to the [Parameter reference page](ParameterReference.md) for more details on the parameters.

 The other options are:
-- `OverwriteExistingVariables` - set to `True` so variables are always overwritten (except for sensitive variables).
+- `OverwriteExistingVariables` - set to `True`, so variables are always overwritten (except for sensitive variables).
 - `AddAdditionalVariableValuesOnExistingVariableSets` - set to `True` to add new variables values found for the same variable name.
 - `OverwriteExistingCustomStepTemplates` - Set to `True` so the step templates are kept in sync.
 You might have made some recent changes to the step template.
 It is important to keep them up to date.
 - `OverwriteExistingLifecyclesPhases` - Set to `True` since this is a full clone the overwrite existing lifecycle phases has been set to true as well.